KimNguyenn/Database/README.md

 # Database
-## This is a tutorial on how to view our database design in mySQL.
-This is also a mini tutorial on some basic SQL commands.
+## This is a tutorial on how to view our database in MySQL Workbench and how to view our Website
-## To take a look at our database we're going to use for our project, you would need to follow these steps:
+## To take a look at our Retail Website we're going to use for our project, you would need to follow these steps:
+1) Make sure to have XAMPP installed on your machine.
+- Link to download the correct package for your computer: https://www.apachefriends.org/download.html
+2) Make sure Apache and MySQL are running by clicking start on the XAMPP Control Panel.
-_Make sure you have MySQL Workbench Installed.
-This is a link that you can use to download: https://dev.mysql.com/downloads/workbench/_
+3) Make sure you have MySQL Workbench and MySQL Server is on your machine.
-1) Download all of the files for this projects.
-2) Open up your local server.
-3) Open a the CreateDBRetail.sql file _or_ Copy & Paste the contents of the CreateDBRetail.sql into a new SQL File.
+-Link to download MySQL Workbench and Server: https://dev.mysql.com/downloads/workbench/
-4) At the top of the file, enter the following lines of code:
+4) Download the ZIP file and then extract the files.
+There should be the following files and folders inside of the extracted folder:
+-CreateDBRetail.sql
+-InsertDB.sql
+-ClearDBRetail.sql
+-folder that includes files: admin.php, buy.php, datatable.php, db_connect.php, form.php, history.php, index.php, insert_customer.php, insert_item.php
+5) Copy the homework folder into the :// xampp/htdocs (Where ever you saved XAMPP to and inside the xampp folder you will open up the folder labeled htdocs and copy the project folder inside.
+6) Open MySQL Workbench and run the following commands in your local server:
-- CREATE DATABASE RetailTest; \\where RetailTest is the name of the database (can be any name)
+-- CREATE DATABASE db1; //creates the hw6 database
-- USE RetailTest; \\ This line applies the new database you just created
-- The rest of the file should be what was in CreateDBRetail.sql
-5) Press the Execute button to create the Database and the tables of our project.
-- The excute button looks like a lightning bolt _or_ you can click Query in the toolbar on the top and click Execute all
-6) If you want to see what tables are in the database you just created:
-- Make sure that the file no longer has any CREATE commands.
-You can comment out each line or just delete from the file.
-- Once your file is ready, enter the following code:
-- SHOW TABLES; \\Should display the tables that are in the database.
-7) You can also look at the individual tables by entering (executing only one at a time) :
-_(Since there isn't any data inserted into the tables, only the fields of each table will display as null. )_
-- SELECT * FROM CUSTOMER;
-- SELECT * FROM ITEM;
-- SELECT * FROM COMPANY;
+-- USE db1; //Puts the hw6 database into use so that you can add and query into this database
+7)  Still in MySQL WB, open CreateDBRetail.sql file and click run.
+It will create the tables.
+8) Still in MySQL WB, open InsertDB.sql file and click run.
+It will insert data into the tables.
+(You can do the followiing commands to see all the tables in your database and individual tables:  -- SHOW TABLES; //shows all the tables in your database - Should show customer, item, and company  -- SELECT * FROM select_table // Replace select_table with either customer, item, or company )
+10) Now that your database is now set up, go to your chosen internet browser you prefer (Chrome, Firefox, etc)
+11) In the searchbar type in localhost/project and press enter.
+A webpage with a text fields should pop up.
+12) Interact with the website and enjoy!

+_Helpful tip: If your MySQL Workbench has a unique password set up, you must enter in your password into the config.inc file that is found in the ://xampp/phpMyAdmin folder.
+Also will need to add your password into the db_connect.php file that was copied into the ://xampp/htdocs/project folder.